retrospect-addon/plugin.video.retrospect/readme.md

 _NOTE: for Kodi Krypton it seems that version 1.4.8.1008 is the last version that is compatible._

-For **ARM Devices** things might be a bit different.
+For **ARM Devices** (Such as a Raspberry Pi) things might be a bit different.
 If you are running Android, you probably don't need to do anything at all and Widevine should work.
-However, if you are running Linux on ARM there is a different approach:
+However, if you are running Linux on ARM and the above method does not work, there is a different approach:

 1. Determine the last version of the libraries for ARM using this url: [https://dl.google.com/dl/edgedl/chromeos/recovery/recovery.conf](https://dl.google.com/dl/edgedl/chromeos/recovery/recovery.conf)
 1. From that configuration file, find the image for an ARM device that resembles your device.